anywhichway/flexroute/README.md

 Data transformation ability was an accidental discovery.

 # Change History (Reverse Chronological Order)

-## 2023-12-07 v0.0.4-a added ability for server routes to start with a function in addition to path string or RegExp
+2023-12-07 v0.0.5-a added * support for server routes

-## 2023-11-26 v0.0.3-a Resolved issues related to WebSockets and added an example for it.
-Substantial documentation
+2023-12-07 v0.0.4-a added ability for server routes to start with a function in addition to path string or RegExp

-additions.
+2023-11-26 v0.0.3-a Resolved issues related to WebSockets and added an example for it.
+Substantial documentation additions.

-## 2023-11-25 v0.0.2-a Fixed issues with browser version and created an example for it
+2023-11-25 v0.0.2-a Fixed issues with browser version and created an example for it

-## 2023-11-25 v0.0.1-a Initial public release
+2023-11-25 v0.0.1-a Initial public release